-The management team and the lead GP had the experience, capacity and capability to run the practice and ensure high quality care.
+The partners in the practice had the experience, capacity and capability to run the practice and ensure high quality care.
 They prioritise safe, high quality and compassionate care.
 The GPs were visible in the practice and staff told us they were approachable and always took the time to listen to all members of staff.